sophiefau/CatFlix/README.md

 ## CatFlix

-This project is a small movies web application, with a catalog of movies featuring cats.
-The web application will provide users with access to information about different movies and featured cats for each movies.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+CatFlix is a movie web application featuring a catalog of films centered around cats.
+Users can access information about various movies and the cats featured in them, sign up, update their profiles, and curate a list of their favorite films.

 # Features
-Here is a list of the CatFlix app essential features:
+Essential features of the CatFlix app include:

-- Return a list of all movies to the user
+- Retrieve a list of all movies
-- Return data (title, description, movie poster, director, cat, genre, year, whether it’s animated or not) about a single movie by Id to the user
+- Get detailed information (title, description, poster, director, cat, genre, year, animated status) for a single movie by ID
-- Return data about the cat character (name, color/breed, bio, featured movies) by name
+- Retrieve cat character details (name, color/breed, bio, featured movies) by name
 - Allow new users to register
 - Allow users to update their user info (username, password, email)
 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites
-- Allow existing users to deregister
+- Allow existing users to delete their account
-- Return errors messages for forms input
+- Return errors messages for forms input validation

 # Dependancies

-**Node.js** → for building the API
+- **Node.js** → for building the API
-**Express** → for running the code
+- **Express** → for server-side code execution
-**MongoDB** → to build the database
+- **MongoDB** → for database management
-**MongoDB Atlas** → to manage the database
+- **MongoDB Atlas** → for cloud database hosting
-**Heroku** → for hosting
+- **Heroku** → for application hosting
-**Swagger** → to build the documentation
+- **Swagger** → for API documentation

 # API Endpoints